Uzebox/uzebox/demos/UzenetDemo/readme.txt

 -w capture file
 -s no packet truncate

-Then open teh file in wireshark and enter "telnet" in the top filter bar.
+Then open the file in wireshark and enter "telnet" in the top filter bar.